Edinburgh International Festival is partnered with Leith Academy in a residency designed to enrich the life of the school.

-Pete and Emma have been working with two S1 classes on a project exploring the rules (the explicit and unspoken ones) that govern how we express ourselves and who has the power in young people’s lives.
+Pete and Emma worked with two S1 classes on a project exploring the rules (the explicit and unspoken ones) that govern how we express ourselves and who has the power in young people’s lives.

 Mamoru Iriguchi, with Lou Brodie and James Ley

-Mamoru, Lou and James have been developing a piece of theatre for entitled S.E.X.
-(Sex Education Xtreme), working with S3s in Personal and Social Education classes.
-Initially developed through Imaginate, S.E.X. is a thought-provoking yet playful piece which encourages everyone to celebrate their own and others’ gender identities.
+Mamoru, Lou and James worked in Leith while developing a piece of theatre entitled S.E.X.
+(Sex Education Xplorers), working with S3s in Personal and Social Education classes.
+Initially developed through Imaginate, S.E.X. is a thought-provoking yet playful piece, which encourages everyone to celebrate their own and others’ gender identities.

 Mamoru Iriguchi is an award-winning Edinburgh-based performance maker and theatre designer with a background in zoology.
 His performance works explore 2D and 3D, liveness and pre-recorded-ness, gender and sexuality, fairytales and evolution theories.